nitrictech/suga/docs/README.md

 ## 📝 Contributing

-We welcome contributions to improve our documentation!
+We welcome contributions to improve our documentation\!

 ### How to Contribute